Seals & Crofts: As Seals & Crofts

 After the failure of the Dawnbreakers, the two decided to play as a duo, with Seals on guitar, saxophone and violin and Crofts on guitar and mandolin.
 They signed a contract with the record division of Talent Associates (TA) in 1969 and released two LPs, of which only the second reached the Billboard 200 chart, peaking at No. 122 in October 1970.
 Crofts married fellow Dawnbreaker Billie Lee Day in 1969 and Seals married Ruby Jean Anderson in 1970.
 The pair signed a new contract with Warner Bros.
 Records in August 1971.
-Their first album with their new label, Year of Sunday, peaked at #133 in the US.
+Their first album with their new label, Year of Sunday, peaked at No. 133 in the US.
 Their second Warner Bros. album, Summer Breeze, was a hit, peaking at No. 7 in 1972.
-The title cut was released as a single, peaking at #4 on the Adult Contemporary chart, and #6 Pop.
-The song "Hummingbird" was the second single released from the album, climbing to #12 AC, #20 Pop.

-The album has since been certified 2× platinum by the RIAA for sales of two million copies in the US.
+The title cut was released as a single, peaking at No. 4 on the Adult Contemporary chart, and No. 6 Pop.
+The song "Hummingbird" was the second single released from the album, climbing to No. 12 AC, No. 20 Pop.
+The album has since been certified twice Platinum by the RIAA for sales of two million copies in the US.